briar/briar/briar-headless/README.md

 and needs a Java Runtime Environment (JRE) that supports at least Java 8.
 It currently works only on GNU/Linux operating systems.

+To build the `jar` file, you can do this:

+    $ ./gradlew --configure-on-demand briar-headless:jar

 You can start the peer (and its API server) like this:

     $ java -jar briar-headless/build/libs/briar-headless.jar